We are a global higher education association dedicated to advancing faith and intellect for the common good.

 Copies of University transcripts from all universities from which degrees were received (scan and attach).

-Statement of faith, including personal faith history and vision for integrating faith and learning in psychology (2 pages maximum)
+Statement of faith, including personal faith history and vision for integrating faith and learning (2 pages maximum)

 Statement of Faith: MidAmerica Nazarene University is an intentionally Christian Community and desires that all employees in positions of leadership reflect a foundational Christian position in word, attitude and action.
 While there is no predetermined length or format for the Personal Statement of Faith, the norm is a one or two page narrative document describing the applicant’s central Christian beliefs, significant formative influences in the applicant’s Christian experience (e.g., religious experiences of conversion or the affirmation of one’s faith, one’s family and/or home life, spiritual aspirations), and ways in which the applicant’s faith is being demonstrated in daily patterns and practices.